Professional

 11.1.
 Modifications and Amendments.

-Systems X may, at any time and in its sole discretion, amend these services terms, if any such amendment(s) does not adversely and materially affect the quality of services provided by Systems X to Customer or change the rates quoted in any work order.
-The revised services terms will become effective as to Customer on the earlier of (a) the first day after Customer and Systems X sign a new work order that incorporates the revised version of the services terms by reference; or (b) thirty (30) days following Systems X’s written notice to Customer that a revised version of the services terms has been posted at https://www.sytems-x.com/en-us/psa.
+Systems X may, at any time and in its sole discretion, amend these Services Terms if any such amendment(s) do not materially and adversely affect the quality of Services provided by Systems X to Customer or change the rates quoted in any Work Order.
+The revised Services Terms will become effective as to Customer on the earlier of (a) the first day after Customer and Systems X sign a new Work Order that incorporates the revised version of the Services Terms by reference; or (b) thirty (30) days following Systems X’s written notice to Customer that a revised version of the Services Terms has been posted at https://www.systems-x.com/en-us/psa.

 11.2.
 Customer’s Rights.

-If Customer’s compliance with the revised or amended version of the services terms would materially or adversely affect Customer’s use of the services or any work product provided under a work order and Customer gives written notice of its objection to the revised services terms no later than ten (10) business days following the date that the revised services terms would otherwise have become effective as to Customer, Systems X will not enforce the revision(s) to such services terms as to Customer until thirty (30) days following the date the revision(s) would otherwise have become effective as to Customer and Customer will continue to be subject to the prior version of the services terms.
-During the thirty (30) day period, Customer may elect to terminate the work order on these grounds by giving written notice to Systems X, which must be received by Systems X during such thirty (30) day period, or such termination right shall be deemed to be waived by Customer.
-Systems X will not charge Customer an early termination fee for a termination on these grounds.
-Suppose Customer does not elect to terminate the work order during the thirty (30) day period.
-In that case, the revised version of the services terms will become effective as to Customer and apply to the work order (and all other work orders) as of the end of the thirty (30) day period.
-If Customer elects to terminate the work order in accordance with the terms of this Section 11.2, Systems X, in its sole discretion, may elect to waive application of the revised services terms as to Customer and continue to apply, for the remainder of the term of the work order, the version of the services terms that was in effect prior to the date that the revised version of the services terms was posted at https://www.sytems-x.com/en-us/psa.
+If Customer’s compliance with the revised or amended version of the Services Terms would materially or adversely affect Customer’s use of the Services or any Work Product provided under a Work Order, and Customer provides written notice of its objection no later than ten (10) business days after the date the revised Services Terms would otherwise become effective as to Customer, Systems X will not enforce the revision(s) for thirty (30) days after such date, and Customer will continue to be subject to the prior version.
+During that thirty (30) day period, Customer may elect to terminate the applicable Work Order on these grounds by giving written notice to Systems X, which must be received within the same thirty (30) day period, or the termination right is waived.
+Systems X will not charge an Early Termination Fee for a termination on these grounds.
+If Customer does not elect to terminate during the thirty (30) day period, the revised Services Terms will become effective as to Customer and apply to the Work Order (and all other Work Orders) at the end of that period.
+If Customer elects to terminate in accordance with this Section 11.2, Systems X may, in its sole discretion, waive application of the revised Services Terms to Customer for the remainder of the Term of the applicable Work Order.

 12. GENERAL PROVISIONS